Jeznar/GitRepo/Work_Log.md

 23.05.02 Fix to **Life Drain** for Snow Maiden, Spector and Wraith.
 All of them used a depreciated DAE setting.
 Now they have an onUse Macro.

+23/05.02 Updated **Shield Bash** to use am ItemMacro to mark target prone.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)